A summary of information for all dog owners.

 - Anyone over the age of 16 in charge of a dog is legally responsible for the actions of that dog.

-- All dogs riding on vehicles must be attached by a lead or chain short enough to prevent the dog falling off the vehicle or to be able to reach and attack people that may be walking by.
+- All dogs riding on vehicles must be attached by a lead or chain short enough to prevent the dog falling off the vehicle and to prevent the dog being able to reach out and attack people that may be walking by.

 - Dog owners must take all reasonable steps possible to ensure that their dogs do not cause a nuisance to people by barking or howling in a loud and persistent manner.

 - Dogs must receive adequate exercise appropriate to the size, age and breed of dog.
 Consideration should be given to these factors when choosing a pet.